 The hike starts at around 1500 meters above sea level close to the birding haven of San Gerardo.
 Initially, you pass through pastures, woodlands and fields.
 Soon you will be experiencing the first radical change of scenery as you head through a lush rainforest.
 The higher you get, the more the lush trees turn into drier shrubland, culminating in a tundra-like climate near the top.

 If you plan on hiking Chirripo, you have to make sure to purchase a permit beforehand.
-You can register for a permit online via this link.

 This is a great hiking trip for those wanting to combine convenience with an off the road experience.
 The Miravalles volcano is located at a mere 60 kilometers from Liberia and is one of the giants towering over Guanacaste’s capital.
 To get to the entrance of the trail, you only need to take one public bus (Liberia – Guayabo) until you reach the town of Guayabal.